Updated November 2022

 The tool below can be used to search the company volume for a specific company.

 A small number of operations can make a big difference in the EOR sector's overall performance.
 For example, three projects accounted for 55 per cent of the total nonsaline water volume for EOR in 2021, likely because of their large scale, including the large number of injection wells they have.

 We also see this reflected in the nonsaline water use intensity of companies operating multiple schemes.
 A single scheme with a high nonsaline water use intensity can disproportionally affect a company's overall water use intensity, overshadowing the company's schemes with low water use intensities.

 The following figure shows the overall nonsaline water use intensity for EOR by company.

 An EOR scheme's age has a noticeable effect on nonsaline water use intensity.
-The average nonsaline water use intensity by age in 2020 is shown in left-hand figure below.
+The average nonsaline water use intensity by age in 2021 is shown in the left-hand figure below.

 The nonsaline water use intensity by age for all EOR companies is shown below in the left-hand figure.
 Select a company size, company name or scheme type from the filter and you will see the nonsaline water use intensity below in the right-hand figure based on your selection.
 This will make it possible to compare the specific water use intensity to the average EOR sector.